Event Info | FAQs

 Food (options below subject to change)

 We do our best to provide you the most authentic local German food.
 Gerhard’s Brats will have multiple varieties of authentic brats and German potato salad.
 Aki’s Breadhaus out of NE Minneapolis will make a variety of soft pretzels and dipping sauces.
-Big Guy’s promises to please your taste buds with some candied bacon and chicken thigh sandwiches and Sara’s Tipsy Pies brings her sweet and savory pies to Oktoberfest every year.
-We have added NEW German food options with Christel’s Bavarian Kitchen and Jesse’s Spaetzle, plus we terrific offerings from OG Zaza Pizza Trailer and Simply Nuts & More.
+Big Guy’s promises to please your taste buds with some candied bacon and chicken thigh sandwiches, and Sara’s Tipsy Pies brings their delicious treats to Oktoberfest every year.
+Jesse’s Spatzle returns in 2026, plus we have terrific offerings from Pizza Karma, Kozac Corner and Luther Foods/Cinnamon Roasted Nuts.

-We once again we welcomed back the most traditional German clothes and collectibles dealer in the Midwest, German Specialty Imports.
-She had the finest lederhosen and dirndls you can find this side of the big pond.
-Hagen and Oats and Made in Minn returned in 2025.
+German Specialty Imports returns this year – she has the finest lederhosen and dirndls you can find this side of the big pond.
+Hagen and Oats and Made in Minn are back again in 2026, and we welcome Lin Xe Permanent Jewelry.
 All of these are fantastic local merchandise vendors.

 Rules and Regulations

-Our Oktoberfest is an all-ages event, but state law requires you to be 21 years of age or older to drink alcohol.
-Be prepared to show your state- or federally-issued ID when purchasing alcohol.
+Twin Cities Oktoberfest is an all-ages event, but state law requires you to be 21 years of age or older to drink alcohol.
+Be prepared to show your state- or a federally-issued ID when purchasing alcohol.
 We reserve the right to stop serving you if deemed you have had enough to drink.

 Pets are not allowed, but registered service dogs are.